Origins has over 35 years of experience treating people with Depression and mood disorders

 When to Get Emergency Help

 If you have a loved one who is in danger of suicide or has made a suicide attempt, make sure someone stays with that person.
 Call 911 or your local emergency number immediately.
-(In the U.S. you can call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255.)
-Or, if you think you can do so safely, take the person to the nearest hospital emergency room.
+In the U.S., you can call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or dial 988 from any phone.